pranavraj1720/CodingBeeProject/SCRIPT.md

 ## Introduction
 Pranav: Good Morning Everyone Present here and the respected jury.
-My name is Pranav
+My name is Pranav.

-Omeshwar: And My name is Omeshwar
+Omeshwar: And My name is Omeshwar.

-Both: We are from Podar International School, Vadodara.
+We are from Podar International School, Vadodara.

 Pranav: We are thankful for this immense opportunity that we presenting our idea on this huge platform.